Little Goolengook River

-The Little Goolengook River is a perennial river of the Bemm River catchment, located in the East Gippsland region of the Australian state of Victoria.
+The Little Goolengook River is a perennial river of the Bemm River catchment, in the East Gippsland region of the Australian state of Victoria.

 Course and features

 Little Goolengook River rises below Bee Tree Hill, in remote country in the Errinundra National Park, and flows generally south and then east, before reaching its confluence with the Goolengook River, northwest of the town of in the Shire of East Gippsland.
 The river descends 506 m over its 7 km course.

 The Little Goolengook River sub-catchment area is managed by the East Gippsland Catchment Management Authority.